junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 Cas answers for him, "Michael is not going to be pleasant for staying in the Cage for the past six years.
 It might be difficult to reason with him."

-Dean chimes in, "Oh, and Lucifer will?
+Dean chimes in with a humorless chuckle, "Oh, and Lucifer will?
 For being there since the Dawn of everything and what happened last year?"

-"At least we have dealt with him before, we know what he is like -- or was, until Amara tore him out of Cas."
-Sam says reasonably.
+"At least we have dealt with him before, we know what he is like -- or was, until Amara tore him out of Cas," Sam says reasonably.

 "And he might be weak after the fight.
 Hopefully it would make him more... persuasible."
 Cas considers the word carefully.